Future of Learning • Impact

-Brett is the Director of Impact at Singularity University, leading initiatives that connect, support, and celebrate a global ecosystem spanning over 100 countries in tackling humanity’s grand challenges.
-He regularly speaks around the world on the future of learning, generational trends, and building communities of action.
+Brett is the Director of Impact at Singularity University, leading global impact strategy and impact partnerships ranging from education to nuclear threat reduction.
+He also leads Singularity University’s K12 education initiatives and speaks regularly around the world on the future of learning, innovation for global impact, and building communities of action.

-Brett spent several years in international development as the head of an education and civil society NGO.
-He served as adjunct faculty in community impact at a private university in Russia and published research on the evolution of human psychology through periods of social change.
+Prior to joining SU, Brett spent a decade in international development as the head of an education and civil society NGO working in rural Russia on projects in education, health care, social services, and chemical weapons deconstruction.
+He served as adjunct faculty in community development at a private university in Siberia and has published research on the evolution of human psychology through periods of social change.

 Along the way, Brett has made second homes in the middle of Siberia and in the mountains of Transylvania.
 (Yes, the former gets cold.
 No, the latter does not have vampires.)
-He loves to tell stories, feed people, and give far more high fives than he probably should.
+He loves to feed people, tell stories, and gives far more high-fives than he probably should.

 The world’s standard “industrial education” model was born centuries ago and is often under fire as the main source of problems in today’s system.
 But what if rather than replacing a system, we wildly imagined the ways we can “retool production” and leverage that system for progress?
 Drawing examples from experience working with dozens of education systems, governments, and NGOs around the world, Brett tells a story of a world that can embrace technology and social trends to prepare our next generation to be masters of a future we can’t yet imagine.